Ayan (class): Etymology

-The term or title is from the Arabic meaning "a person holding a high office" or "prominent person", "eminent, noted, personage", representing as a "notable, dignitary, notability" which refer to the modern term for "VIP".
+The term or title is from the Arabic meaning "a person holding a high office" or "prominent person", "eminent, noted, personage", representing as a "notable, dignitary, notability" which refers to the modern term for "VIP".

-Rise of the Ayan and significance
+The rise and significance of the Ayan

 Though not all a'yan were tax farmers, the a'yan rose particularly in conjunction with the Iltizam tax structure (Ottoman tax farming).
 Prior to that system, only those close to the Sultan had any political capacity.
 Under the Timar system, provincial military governors appointed by the Sultan collected taxes and ruled over territories.
 However, the governors abused their relatively unchecked power to amass personal wealth and influence.
 Scholar Halil Inalcik describes that in the 17th and 18th centuries, "…the struggle between the provincial governors and the central administration emerge[d] as the most significant phenomenon of that period."
 In response, the central government granted more power and autonomy to local, wealthy individuals to challenge the governors.

 This decision granted, for the first time, political access and power to those outside of the Sultan's inner circle.
 This decentralization allowed wealth to play a more significant factor in local influence and power.
 Author Gabriel Piterberg notes that, "…the main social characteristic of the rising ayan was that they were of reaya (Ottoman subject, non-military) origin, and that their ascendency can be seen as a part of a wider phenomenon… through which people of reaya origin had been able to join the askeri (tax-collecting, military) class of the empire since the 17th century."
 From the 16th century on, the Ottoman central government made repeated efforts to re-centralize the Empire, and though some efforts were more successful than others, none were able to eliminate the local influence held by the ayan.